dotnet/docs-maui/docs/user-interface/controls/map.md

 </application>
 ```

 This embeds the API key into the manifest.
-Without a valid API key the `Map` control will display a blank grid.
+Without a valid API key the <xref:Microsoft.Maui.Controls.Maps.Map> control will display a blank grid.

 > [!NOTE]
 > `com.google.android.geo.API_KEY` is the recommended metadata name for the API key.
 A key with this name can be used to authenticate to multiple Google Maps-based APIs on Android.
 For backwards compatibility, the `com.google.android.maps.v2.API_KEY` metadata name can be used, but only allows authentication to the Android Maps API v2.
 An app can only specify one of the API key metadata names.